jxevergrow/lateral-learning-notes/README.md

 ## 📬 Contact

-If you're also learning or hiring and find these helpful, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jiaxinxie2025/)!
+I'm always open to connecting with fellow learners, developers, and hiring teams.
+Feel free to connect on [LinkedIn](https://www.linkedin.com/in/jiaxinxie2025/) or drop me an email at jessie.xie2023@gmail.com

 ---